 Sadly, many parents fail to realize that as far as financial education goes, we’re falling short of the mark.
 And while it’s true that mortgages, interest rates, and tax are often hard enough for adults to understand, let alone children, it’s still our responsibility to help them make a good financial decision and give them the knowledge and tools to do so.

 Everyone has some kind of debt.
 And it’s nothing to be ashamed of.
 However, it’s the way you handle your debt that will resonate with your children the most.
-If you’re refusing help, sticking your head in the sand, receiving phone calls from debt collectors, hiding from bailiffs, and constantly stressing about your financial situation then your child may believe that this is the way to behave.
+If you’re refusing help, sticking your head in the sand, receiving phone calls from debt collectors, hiding from bailiffs, and constantly stressing about your financial situation then your child may believe that this is the way to behave and therefore passing the bad money habits to children.
 If you have debts and you’re struggling to keep your head above water, get some advice from Creditfix as soon as possible.

 You and your partner fight about money